google/fuzzer-test-suite/tutorial/libFuzzerTutorial.md

 ## Seed corpus

-So far we have tried several fuzz targets on which a bug can be found w/o much effort.
+So far we have tried several fuzz targets on which a bug can be found without much effort.
 Not all targets are that easy.

 One important way to increase fuzzing efficiency is to provide an initial set of inputs, aka a *seed corpus*.